Category Archives: Intimacy with God

 • “He (God) has rescued us from the dominion of darkness and brought us into the kingdom of His beloved Son, in whom we have redemption, the forgiveness of sins.

 God redeemed us.
-The ransom price, the buyback price, is the life blood of Jesus, the Son of God – God with us.
+The ransom price, the buyback price, is the life blood of Jesus, the Son of God.
 In a sense, God rescued His kidnapped children, not with millions of dollars, or gold or jewels, but with the blood of Jesus, the Son of God.
+This is our value.
+Our identity is wrapped up in this ransom price and great love that God behind it.
 This is a truth that requires prayerful thought.

 Closing Reflections: